reemshai10/jfrogAssignmentCli/README.md

 Then make yourself familiar with available cli options by running:   ./jfrog_interactive.sh

-just run the bash scirpt, after config your server , and use the cli .
+just run the bash scirpt, the first thing you need is the config to jfrog artifactory server, you need to enter server url , username, password  . the scrpit also generate accsess-token. after you get a output of the accsess-key is mean you success to config. you will see the menu of the cli, and you able to start use it.

 if any time your want to see the cli menu just command empty enter .
+Or run number in the cli.

 ## To do